Tags Posts tagged with "Dr. David Dunaief"

 Although there is an association, these results need to be confirmed with randomized controlled trials.
 Aspirin has about the same 30 percent reduction in colorectal cancer, yet is not recommended solely for this use because of side effects.

-Eye diseases: mixed results
+Eye disease studies: mixed results

 In two common eye diseases, glaucoma and cataracts, statins have vastly different results.
 In one study, statins were shown to decrease the risk of glaucoma by five percent over one year and nine percent over two years (3).
 It is encouraging that the longer the duration of statin use, the greater the positive effect on preventing glaucoma.